bennettfeely/bennett/README.md

 # Bennett Feely

-This repo is my personal site at https://bennettfeely.com
+This repo is now my personal site at https://bennettfeely.com

 ## Projects